ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-93.md

 ### Message Example

-See [Bundle example](Bundle-BundlePmirFeed.html) for the Mobile Patient Identity Feed Request.
+See [Bundle example](Bundle-BundlePmirFeed.html) (and the corresponding [profile](StructureDefinition-ch-pmir-bundle.html)) for the Mobile Patient Identity Feed Request.

 ### Security Consideration
 TLS SHALL be used.
 This national extension enforces authentication and authorization of access to the